dhargitai/lattixiq/docs/architecture.md

 ### Technical Summary:

-This project will be a modern, serverless fullstack application built on Next.js and hosted on Vercel.
+This project will be a modern, serverless fullstack application built on Next.js and hosted on Netlify.
 User authentication and data persistence will be managed by Supabase, leveraging its Postgres database with Row-Level Security for data isolation.
 The frontend will be a responsive single-page application built with shadcn/ui and Tailwind CSS.
 AI-powered personalization for roadmap generation and journal analysis will be handled via the Vercel AI SDK.
 Stripe will be integrated for premium subscription payments.
 This architecture is designed for scalability, rapid development, and a seamless developer experience.

 #### **High-Level Architecture Diagram:**